Skip to main content

 Here are seven reasons you should have an incident response plan:

-1. Get ready for emergencies — It’s vital to have a thought-through incident response process ahead of time, as security incidents occur without notice.
+1. Be prepared for emergencies — It’s vital to have a well-thought-out incident response process ahead of time, as security incidents occur without notice.

 2. Coordinate cybersecurity efforts — An IRP makes it possible to immediately determine who should do what during an incident.